ddella/OpenSSL/Public Key Anatomy/README.md

 ## RSA Public Key with a bit of math
 Representation of an RSA 512-bit public key with a bit of math.
 I wanted to keep this as simple as possible.
 It gives an idea of how those numbers are calculated.
 In reality, there's way more than what you see here.
 ## OID values
-The representation of the OID was taken from Microsoft, [here](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-gpnap/ff1a8675-0008-408c-ba5f-686a10389adc)
+The representation of the OID was taken from Microsoft [here](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-gpnap/ff1a8675-0008-408c-ba5f-686a10389adc)
 ![Alt text](/images/key-oid.jpg "Key pair OID")
 ## License
 This project is licensed under the [MIT license](/LICENSE).